jakirsoftware/Foss-Browser/wiki/settings_delete.md

 ### 2: Clear on device stored data

 FOSS Browser uses Androids system webview to render websites.
 This webview saves data on your device (indexed databases, decoder statistics, webdata, ...).
-Enabling this will delete the whole data webview collects.
+Enabling this will delete nearly the whole data webview collects.
+Some data, like cookies won't be deleted.

 ----